Category

 Watanabe: We've discussed the changing values, consumption behaviors, and media habits of Generation Z and consumers in general.
 So, how should companies build relationships with these consumers?
 Given the major challenge of population decline, who should companies focus on and how?

 Leveraging this power is crucial for companies.
-The key lies in identifying which youth subcultures to ally with.
-Then, how can companies collaborate to amplify their passion and energy?
-That's the core of building relationships between businesses and young people.
+The key lies in determining which youth communities to engage and how to collaborate with them to amplify enthusiasm and create buzz.
+This is essential for building meaningful relationships between companies and young people.

-Watanabe: So the key perspective isn't just targeting youth in general, but identifying which specific subcultures to win over.
+Watanabe: So the key perspective isn't just targeting youth in general, but identifying which specific communities to win over.

 Amano: In the relationship between companies and consumers, as mentioned earlier, I believe consistency in the company or brand is crucial.
 For example, more companies are communicating their SDGs initiatives.
-However, if a company has a history of genuinely doing environmentally good things, it's accepted.
+However, if a company has a history of genuinely environmentally conscious practices, it's accepted.
 But if not, it comes across as "superficial."
-It's necessary to clearly see which communities will support you.
-I think social media makes consumer impressions easier to see.
+It's essential to clearly identify which communities will support you.
+Thanks to SNS, consumer impressions are becoming easier to gauge.

-Another keyword I'm interested in is "age-agnostic consumption."
+Another keyword I'm interested in is "age-neutralization."
 With information easily shared on social media, everyone tends to like the same things.
 I think consumption behavior that transcends age boundaries will increase going forward, so I want to keep a close eye on this trend.

 Watanabe: If companies can match with consumers who support them, they might be able to deepen relationships regardless of age.